Cyberpunk 2077 TCG Gameplay Guide: How to Play the New Alpha Kit

 Maelstrom plays like a demolition run.
 The faction centers on “Push” and higher die types—bigger numbers, bigger swings, bigger chances something burns out and hits the discard pile.
 Maelstrom games tend to end fast because the faction forces it.
 You win before the opponent stabilizes, or you flame out trying.

-Cyberpunk TCG – Step-by-step
+Cyberpunk TCG Alpha – How to Play Step-by-step

 Setup & win condition